VV WNC

-Voetbalvereniging Waardenburg Neerijnen Combinatie (VV WNC) is an association football club from Waardenburg, Netherlands, playing in the Vierde Divisie since 2022.
+Voetbalvereniging Waardenburg Neerijnen Combinatie (VV WNC) is a football club from Waardenburg, Netherlands.
 Its home ground is Sportpark De Korte Woerden, located near and visible from the A2 motorway.

 History

 WNC was founded on 1 September 1950.

+21st century

 In 2014, through playoffs, the club promoted for the first time to the Eerste Klasse.
 In the celebrations, 20 members of the club were injured, when a moving trailer rolled over.

 In 2022, WNC promoted to the Vierde Divisie, also through playoffs.
+In 2023, after just one season in the Vierde Divisie, WNC relegated to the Eerste Klasse through the playoffs.
+On 21 October 2023, WNC threw Vierde-Divisie-side ASWH out of the KNVB regional cup, after beating it 5–6 in penalties.
+The game and extension had ended in a 1–1 draw.